At Gartree High School pupils have two language lessons a week in Year 7 and three lessons a week in Years 8 and 9.

 The main language taught is French, but in Year 8 pupils also have a short Spanish taster course in the summer term.
 Following this course pupils can opt to do two lessons of Spanish and one lesson of French in Year 9 or continue with three lessons of French.

-In Year 6 pupils are taught in mixed ability groups and they are put into sets at the beginning of Year 7.
+Pupils are put into sets at the beginning of Year 7.

 Language lessons give pupils an opportunity to understand and use French across a wide range of topics.
 Pupils regularly work on developing their skills in listening, speaking, reading and writing.
 We also encourage pupils to gain an understanding of the differences and similarities between languages and make links to the English curriculum.